CodeYourFuture/Full-Stack-Project-Assessment/README.md

 Before you continue to final projects we have to make sure that you can meaningfully contribute to a technical project.

-This means that we need to be sure that you can create a Full Stack app.
+This means that we need to be sure that you can create and deploy Full Stack application.

 ## Challenge